 Nina Hyde Center for Breast Cancer Research

-The Nina Hyde Center for Breast Cancer Research was established in 1989 as a tribute to Nina Hyde, former fashion editor of The Washington Post.
-Fashion designer Ralph Lauren and the late Washington Post Company president Katharine Graham founded the center.
+The Nina Hyde Center for Breast Cancer Research, established in 1989 as a tribute to a former fashion editor of The Washington Post, uses a collaborative, multidisciplinary approach to conduct cutting-edge breast cancer research.

 The Ruesch Center for the Cure of Gastrointestinal Cancers